microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 * Share anonymized data with a group not affiliated with your organization

 ## Prerequisites
-* An Azure environment with a working FHIR service instance (completed in Challenge-01).
+* An Azure environment with a working FHIR service instance (as deployed in Challenge-01).
 * FHIR data loaded into FHIR service.
 If the data you have loaded does not include `Immunization` or `Patient` Resources, go ahead and [load this bundle](./synthea_sample_data_fhir_r4%20OpenHack.zip) for a small dataset or use [Synthea](https://synthetichealth.github.io/synthea/) to generate a larger dataset.
-* [Azure Data Lake Storage Gen2](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) (ADLS Gen2) deployed in your Azure environment (also completed in Challenge-01).
+* [Azure Data Lake Storage Gen2](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) (ADLS Gen2) deployed in your Azure environment (also taken care of in Challenge-01).

 ## Getting started